xiix0/scam/README.md

-You are magnetic in your bearing.
+Live in a world of your own, but always welcome visitors.